 The procedure and the correct eviction notice that should then be used depends on whether the tenancy has passed it ‘fixed term’ period or whether the tenancy is within the fixed term.

-If the tenancy was a fixed term tenancy and the fixed term has expired then use a section 21 notice.
+If the tenancy was a fixed-term tenancy and the fixed term has expired, then use a section 21 notice (Form 6A).

-The notice is a document that the Government provides for free and is called ‘Form 6a’ which they updated in November 2017 so make sure you are not using an old ‘section 21 notice’.
-You can download the notice from this page here along with the guidance notes for completing it.
+The notice is a document that the Government provides for free and is now called ‘Form 6A’ which they updated in November 2017 so make sure you are not using an old ‘section 21 notice’.
+You can download the Form 6A notice for free from this page here along with the guidance notes for completing it.